What Can You Do?

 A major cause of death in turtles is road mortality.
 Slow down, watch out, and brake for turtles that you see on the roads.
 You can even take it a step further and help the turtle cross the road, if it is safe to do so.

-Turtles Kingston relies on volunteer drivers to help transport injured and dead turtles from our temporary holding locations in Kingston to Sandy Pines Wildlife Centre (Napanee) or even to the Ontario Turtle Conservation Centre (Peterborough) where the turtles can be looked after.
+Turtles Kingston relies on volunteer drivers to help transport injured and dead turtles from our temporary holding locations in Kingston to Sandy Pines Wildlife Centre (Napanee) where turtles receive care.

 We recruit new volunteer drivers every March and April.
-Sign up to be a volunteer driver through our Turtle Kingston Membership platform.
+You can sign up outside these times but do not expect to be contacted until March.

 IMG_0525.jpeg